 All over the world, people are on the move.
-Over 79.5 million people are currently forcibly displaced from their homes.
-In 2018 alone, there were 28 million new internal displacements across 148 countries and territories.
+Over 100 million people are currently forcibly displaced from their homes.
 Eighty percent of the world’s displaced remain in neighboring countries in the global south.
 They have no prospective of either going home or resettling in a third country.

 The causes of forced migration are complex and interwoven.
 Conflict, often combined with other factors such as mega-development projects, weakened governance, and the impacts of a changing climate, can contribute to forcing people to flee.

 Instead, MCC partners and local communities across the globe engage in peacebuilding to address some of the complex reasons why people are forced to leave their home.
 They also work to ensure that people can live well when they arrive in a new place.
 Peacebuilding can prevent, reduce or stop violence, improve relationships between people and those with authority and power.
 Additionally, local initiatives are essential to create lasting peace and provide an alternative to forced migration.

 Did you know that Canada only gives 0.28% of its Gross National Income (GNI) toward Official Development Assistance (ODA)?
 This is only a third of the globally agreed upon 0.7% benchmark.
 Moreover, within this small pot, support for peacebuilding only accounts for approximately 5-10% annually.
 In contrast, Canada’s military spending in 2018 was almost five times the total spent on ODA.

 MCC partners continually ask us to advocate here in Canada so that migration can be a choice, not a last resort.
 No one should be forced to flee their home.